TimePHP-org/TimePHP-Skeleton/README.md

 # Future Features

-- Add php commands to create controllers, models, ... and automatically adding it to the ```composer.json``` file with the correct namespace.
+- Add php commands to create controllers, models, ... and automatically adding it to the ```composer.json``` file with the correct namespace.(Already available for models)

 # Related content
 - [Packagist](https://packagist.org/packages/mranyx/skeleton) page.